dogadogan/InfraredTags/README.md

  - Raspberry Pi NoIR Camera [(link)](https://www.amazon.com/kuman-Raspberry-Camera-Module-Supports/dp/B0759GYR51/ref=sr_1_25?crid=IJE0D6SB8AQG&keywords=PI+noir+5MP&qid=1653020486&s=electronics&sprefix=pi+noir+5mp%2Celectronics%2C88&sr=1-25)
  - Raspberry Pi Zero [(link)](https://www.raspberrypi.com/products/raspberry-pi-zero/)
  - Micro-USB to USB type A cable [(link)](https://www.amazon.com/AmazonBasics-Male-Micro-Cable-Black/dp/B07232M876/ref=sr_1_3?keywords=micro+usb+to+usb&qid=1653020580&sr=8-3)
- - (Optional) 3D printed camera case to house all parts [(link)](https://github.com/HCIELab/InfraTags/tree/main/public/hardware/Camera_Case)
+ - (Optional) 3D printed camera case to house all parts ([link](#4%20Setting%20up%20the%20USB%20Webcam)) <i>See Section 4 for further instructions on setting up USB webcam</i>
 #### Hardware
-   - Once a Raspberry Pi and near-infrared camera are obtained, follow the instructions at this [link](https://tutorial.cytron.io/2020/12/29/raspberry-pi-zero-usb-webcam/) and follow the instructions to set up the pi + camera as a usb camera
+   - Once a Raspberry Pi and near-infrared camera are obtained, follow the instructions in [Section 4](#4%20Setting%20up%20the%20USB%20Webcam) and follow the instructions to set up the pi + camera as a USB camera
 #### Software
-   - It is recommend that you use pycharm to run the decoder demos both for QR and Aruco, however the code can be run from a terminal
+   - It is recommended that you use pycharm to run the decoder demos both for QR and Aruco, however the code can be run from a terminal
    - Have Python 3 and pip3 pre-installed on your system link for this is [here](https://www.python.org/downloads/) version 3.6 or greater should work just fine
    - Run the following command in terminal:
       - ```pip install opencv-python numpy dbr opencv-contrib-python pyzbar```